Trial of Daniel Dean: Third trial

 In the third trial, the prosecution presented several witnesses who testified that Dean told them that Fugate would "get what was coming to him".
 It was also revealed that Daniel Dean had borrowed a rifle from a neighbor named Francisco.
 Dean's own rifle was left at the Cleek Store (a gun shop at the time) in Estiville for repairs.
 The rifle that Dean borrowed was a large-bored rifle with a square barrel.
 This rifle would prove in court to be Dean's undoing.
-Police officers at that time examined where they believed the shot came from, and located what seemed to be a square indention on a rail.
+Police officers at that time examined where they believed the shot came from, and located what seemed to be a square indentation on a rail.
 Police felt that the shooter sat on the ground behind a bush, and rested the rifle on the fence rail to steady his aim.
-When the murderer fired the rifle it obviously jumped leaving the indention.
-When the Francisco gun was placed on this indention, it matched.
+When the murderer fired the rifle it obviously jumped leaving the indentation.
+When the Francisco gun was placed on this indentation, it matched.
 The bullet pulled from Fugate's body had a similar weight to the bullet that the Francisco gun fired.
 When this gun was sent for by court officials, Dean swore that it would not shoot, because the trigger wouldn't stay cocked.
 Examination of the rifle proved that Dean had fired it and that the trigger was recently tampered with.
 Dean's two boys testified on his behalf.
 Both boys swore that they were with their father on Monday morning when Fugate was shot, and therefore he couldn't possibly be the murderer.

 Verdict

 All of the evidence that prosecutors presented was circumstantial.
-They said that Dean was within the area at the right time, and the right place.
+They said that Dean was within the area at the right time and the right place.
 Also, he had the means, opportunity, and reason to commit the deed.
 On top of that he tried to escape.
 Patrick Hagan did everything that he could to save Daniel Dean.
 He gave an eight-hour speech in defense of Daniel, but to no avail.
-Dean was convicted totally on circumstantial evidence.
+Dean was convicted on circumstantial evidence.
 When the sentence was handed down that Daniel was guilty, Patrick Hagan appealed it to the Virginia Supreme Court.